hraberg/ced/README.md

 Ed also has a serious test suite, which is something that cannot be said for Emacs.
 To lose no time to a future proof-ed Ed, I've decided that the easiest way to progress is to write a C to Clojure compiler - similar to Zeta-C or Vacietis for Common Lisp, together with a thin standard C library implementation on top of the JVM.
 The exact details are still to be hashed out.
 Here projects like Cibyl can serve as inspiration, which is a MIPS to JVM compiler (primarily for J2ME use).

-This straight forward approach will allow for the unaltered *standard* Ed C source can be run on top of the JVM.
+This straight forward approach will allow for the unaltered *standard* Ed C source to be run on top of the JVM.

 Extending Ed, the REPL of champions, with a powerful Lisp such as Clojure will open up unheard of possibilities in the near and not so near future - and potentially even in the past - but let's not get ahead of ourselves!